wondering-packet/learning-vault/Git/Exercises/002 - Merging branch.md

 Total 2 (delta 0), reused 0 (delta 0), pack-reused 0
 To https://github.com/wondering-packet/iac-git.git
 f1e6f88..c3be76d  main -> main

+# notice:
+# a new commit has been created unlike fast-forward; c3be76d is the commit hash
+# you can still see the commit 3c86970 from our login branch
 git log --oneline --graph --all
 *   c3be76d (HEAD -> main, origin/main) Merge branch 'feature/login'
 |\